By Terry Trucco

 Amenities: WiFi ($9.95 for 24 hours), free in the lobby and conference rooms.
 The fitness center, billeted in a large wood-paneled room, is mirrored, with a variety of apparatus and free weights.
 There’s a small business center where you can use computers.

 Surroundings: Besides the Natural History Museum, the Rose Planetarium is across the street, and the New-York Historical Society, a savvy history museum, is a block away, as is Central Park.
 Lincoln Center, the East Side’s Museum Mile (the line-up includes the Guggenheim, Jewish, Cooper-Hewitt Design and Metropolitan museums) and Midtown shops and business are slightly further afield but easy to reach.
 The hotel is also convenient to Columbia University.
-And the area is chock-a-block with restaurants including some, like nearby Dovetail, a beacon of fine dining.
+And the area is chock-a-block with restaurants, from a branch of Shake Shack to stylish places like Crave Fishbar and White Gold Butchers.
 The subway station is half a block away as are bus stops.

 Back story: Built during the 1920s, the Excelsior started out as a residential hotel (rooms still had kitchenettes when we first stayed here in the early ’90s).
 It was a congenial budget hotel with layers of old paint on the walls, simple furniture and $75 rooms until the late 1990s.
 It also had a terrific old-fashioned coffee shop ($2.25 for pie and coffee) overseen by a hostess who looked like Tallulah Bankhead and wore evening gowns and marabou boas when seating jean-clad guests for bagels and eggs.
 The hotel received a radical redo in 1997, which moved it up-market and increased the comfort level (there was no place to sit in the lobby when I first stayed) but kept prices relatively reasonable.
 But that was then, and given the hotel’s current price structure, the recent renovation is welcome.